All Episodes

 We've got compassionate czarism.

-Yeah, they they are a H.R. makes a good point.
+HR makes a good point.

-There are there are Tsars.
+There are czars.

 Is there no end to this?

-In the end we've got effectively what they call in the British system a shadow cabinet.
+In the end, we've got effectively what they call in the British system a shadow cabinet.

 They go to conferences like Hillary Clinton.

-I don't know where where's Hillary Hillary today.
+I don't know, where's Hillary today?

-Uh and uh having a top-level meeting.
+She'll be in the capital of Chad and having a top-level meeting.

-He's got czars for Afghanistan, he's got uh he's got Tsars for the Middle East, he's got Tsars for all the key foreign policy areas, and and that doesn't leave a lot for Secretary of State uh Clinton, nominal Secretary of State Clinton to do.
+And that doesn't leave a lot for Secretary of State Clinton, nominal Secretary of State Clinton to do.

 So she's in Chad having a top-level meeting.